 Wearing Waterproof Shoes in Dry Conditions

 There is no need to own a waterproof shoe if you do not play in the rain or mud at all.
 But if you do not mind playing in those conditions, you can always wear them when playing disc golf rounds.
-As a tip, tying grocery bags on your shoes will make them waterproof and let you play the sport during wet or cold conditions.

 The Disc Golf Course

 The type of disc golf course you are playing can also play a significant role in choosing your disc golf shoes.
 It will all depend on the disc golf course’s condition and how rugged it is to play.
 If the course terrain is not as intensive, a pair of vans may be the best type of shoes that you can use.
 If the course is rocky or mountainous, I would suggest using trail or hiking shoes.